joddle/SD_homeless_project/README.md

 ## Downtown San Diego Homelessness Project

 ### The Research Question
-###### The primary research question we want to answer is whether homeless people are more likely to congregate near bus stops, and this research can be extended to other types of public landmarks such as police stations and homeless shelters.
+###### The primary research question we want to answer is whether the homeless are near bus stops at a statistically significant level, and this research can be extended to other types of reference points (like other public landmarks such as police stations and homeless shelters).

 ###### In order to answer this question, I used the homelessness data set created and released by the San Diego Regional Data Library.
 The raw data was downloaded from https://www.sandiegodata.org/2019/09/downtown-homeless-data-released/ and has been posted under the SD_homeless_project/sandiegodata.org-dowtown_homeless-8/ directory.